 The article names Oscar S. Oldknow, of Atlanta, as the owner of the building.
 Oldknow had become vice president of Fox Theatres in 1930, but records do not indicate how long he remained associated with that company.
 By 1936, he had a house in Bel Air, California, which had been designed by theater architect S. Charles Lee.

-The President Theatre is presently being restored to its original design with modern conveniences.
+The President Theatre has undergone restorations to its original design with modern conveniences.
 Seasonal play productions are scheduled throughout the year to help fund it's complete restoration and revitalization efforts.
 Performances are held through the year to raise funds to support these efforts.